cshutchinson/map-filter-reduce-exercises/README.md

 // 'a long time ago in a galaxy far far away'
 ```

-It may take a minute to get your mind wrapped around what's happening.
-However, by simply logging the values it (hopefully!) becomes much more clear what's going on.
+xit may take a minute to get your mind wrapped around what's happening.
+However, by simply logging the values xit (hopefully!) becomes much more clear what's going on.

 ```javascript
 epic.reduce(function (previous, current) {